profdiggity/vibe-crap/README.md

 **ℹ️ NOTE:** All of this is considered safer by ChatGPT than [typing "Ted Rall" into the prompt](https://rall.com/2025/04/18/ted-rall-chatgpt-unpersoning-ai-censorship-orwellian-dystopia).

-In some ways this is a parody of web standard tests like the Acid series... but instead of compliance, it demonstrates the crap that can go wrong in web development when you're vibe coding.
+In some ways this is a parody of web standard tests like the [Acid series](https://en.wikipedia.org/wiki/Acid3), but instead of compliance, it demonstrates the crap that can go wrong in web development when you're relying upon generative AI to code for you.
 It’s intentionally ugly, intentionally broken, and intentionally funny... but it also should make you think critically about "vibe coding" with generative AI prompt systems.
 Make of it what you wish — you're gonna do what you want anyway, and we're not your parents.

 ---